 You’ll evaluate the item based on its usability, performance, and usefulness as well as how it performs online and how user-friendly the website design is.
-To find online reviewing jobs, visit the following platforms: Product Hunt, MobileAppDaily, and GetApp
+To find reviewing jobs, visit the following platforms: Product Hunt, MobileAppDaily, and GetApp

 - Social Media Manager

-Do you spend time on social media?
+Do you spend time on social sites?
 Consider becoming a social media specialist or manager.
 To apply, you ideally have previous experience managing social media accounts and driving traffic to them, even if it’s just your own account.
-Most businesses have social media accounts and seek somebody to manage them on their behalf.
+Most businesses have social accounts and seek somebody to manage them on their behalf.

-As a social media manager, planning, leading digital marketing activities, and boosting the brand’s visibility on social media channels will be your daily routine.
+As a social media manager, planning, leading digital marketing activities, and boosting the brand’s visibility on social channels will be your daily routine.
 You’ll likely be expected to create engaging content for different platforms, post regularly, and respond to messages that come through the accounts.